Rink37/BOBJECT_engine/README.md

 - [x] Remapping normals using the diffuse texture.
 - [x] Converting a tangent space map while the 'TS' icon is active to an object space map
 - [ ] Changeable webcam devices
-- [ ] Implement basic tomography functionality to extract information about the physical surface of the painting to be used in rendering
+- [ ] Basic tomography functionality to extract information about the physical surface of the painting to be used in rendering